 The neo-Georgian building style and beautiful landscaping throughout campus make UNCW one of the most attractive campuses in the South.

-The newest buildings on campus include McNeill School of Nursing, the Seahawk Crossing student residence facility, the campus’ first parking garage and a shellfish research hatchery at the Center for Marine Science.
+The newest buildings on campus include the Teaching Laboratory Building, McNeill School of Nursing, the Seahawk Crossing student residence facility, the campus’ first parking garage and a shellfish research hatchery at the Center for Marine Science.

-- The Student Recreation Center which opened in 2000 is being expanded to nearly double its current size and will include a new natatorium.
-Construction is expected to be completed by July 2012 and is funded by student fees.
+- The Student Recreation Center was expanded in 2013 to nearly double its previous size and includes a new natatorium.
+Construction was funded by student fees.

-- Wagoner Dining Hall is being renovated to increase seating capacity, new culinary stations and an expanded Chef's Table.
+- Wagoner Dining Hall was being renovated to increase seating capacity, new culinary stations and an expanded Chef's Table.

-- Warwick Center was renovated and now houses the financial aid office, student accounts and parking and transportation.
+- Warwick Center houses the financial aid office, student accounts and parking and transportation.

 - UNCW's Ev-Henwood 108-acre coastal forest research and teaching station in Brunswick County.
 The nature preserve is available for public tours.

 - The Herbert Bluethenthal Memorial Wildflower Preserve, a 10-acre tract dedicated to the preservation of the rich and varied flora of southeastern North Carolina.

 - The Upperman African-American Cultural Center is located in the University Union.

 - Wise Alumni House, a stately historic mansion that serves as the alumni association's headquarters.
 The house was dedicated June 7, 1997, following repayment of the association's $400,000, three-year renovation loan.
 The university is celebrating the 100th birthday of the house in 2009.

 - Historic Kenan House is the home of UNCW's chancellor.
 It is a 7,500-square-foot Neoclassical Revival dwelling constructed in 1911 and deeded to the university by the Kenan family in 1968.